jrom876/sciCalc/README.md

       make -f make-test.mk

-To create Bash scripts for make and test, run the following aliases on the linux CLI:
+To create Bash scripts for make and test, customize and run something like the following aliases on the linux CLI:

       alias ccsciCalc='cd ~/sciCalc-master; \
 		make -f mc.mk; \